rsandz/joplin-calendar/README.md

 ![Showcase](./images/showcase.png)

-# Usage
+# Features

 - The plugin contains a calendar and a notes list.
 - Clicking on a calendar date shows the notes created on that date.
 - Navigate to the notes by clicking on the titles in the notes list.

 > **Info**
-> The create date for a note can be manuall change by clicking on the "🛈" button.
+> The create date for a note can be manually change by clicking on the "🛈" button.

+- Calendar dates have dots beneath them indicating the number of notes written on that day.
+  - Each dot represents 2 notes created, up to a maximum of 4 dots.

 ## Keyboard Shortcuts